FIWARE/test.Functional/API.test/data.APInfFiware/0.1.3/README.md

 APInf Fiware is an ES2015 Meteor OAuth handler package for FIWARE IdM available at its [GitHub repository](https://github.com/apinf/apinf-fiware).

-**Please note** that this test doesn't provide a CSV result, but the test is intended to provide a manual authentication through FIWARE IdM using OAuth to test the real functionality of the GE.
+**Please note** that this test doesn't provide a CSV result because there aren't REST APIs to check and so no JMeter script is included.
+The test here is intended to provide a manual authentication through FIWARE IdM using OAuth to test the real functionality of the GE.
 This test needs a Keyrock 7.0.0 version or greater.

 [Top](#apinf-fiware)